-In academic setting, first logistics and supply chain management program also started out as business degree in traffic and transportation in 1919.
-Travelling Salesman Problem which is the early form of vehicle routing method was so important that Proctor and Gamble created a competition for it in 1962.
+In the academic setting, the first logistics and supply chain management program also started out as a business degree in traffic and transportation in 1919.
+Traveling Salesman Problem which is the early form of vehicle routing method was so important that Proctor and Gamble created a competition for it in 1962.

-The earliest form of logistics outsourcing, which is known today as Third Party Logistics Provider (3PL) concept, appeared in the scene in 1985.
+The earliest form of logistics outsourcing, which is known today as the Third-Party Logistics Provider (3PL) concept, appeared in the scene in 1985.

 This is something that logistics and transportation professionals should be proud of.
-Knowing the history and help shaping the future of logistics and supply chain management!
+Knowing the history and helping shape the future of logistics and supply chain management!